rsdavis/svelte-collapsible/README.md

 </Accordion>
 ```

-For the accordion, if you need to know which item is currently in the open state, you can bind to the key prop on the Accordion component.
+If you need to know which item is currently in the open state, you can bind to the key prop on the Accordion component.
-This value will be set to the provided key value of the opened item, and it will be `null` when all of the items are closed.
+It will be `null` when all items are closed, or the value of associated key when an item is opened.
 You can also use this feature to set which item should be open when mounted.

 ```html